Skip to content

 Ohio water quality

-Ohio public water systems are regulated by the Ohio EPA and generally meet federal standards, but the state has several documented regional issues.
-According to state and federal agencies, harmful algal blooms in western Lake Erie threaten the drinking water of communities like Toledo, PFAS contamination is linked to industrial sites including the DuPont legacy in the Mid-Ohio Valley, and aging infrastructure in older cities can contribute lead.
+If you're in Ohio, the water is regulated by the Ohio EPA and generally meets federal standards, so the everyday tap is safe to drink.
+A few regional issues are documented, and they cluster in different parts of the state.
+According to state and federal agencies, harmful algal blooms in western Lake Erie can threaten the drinking water of communities like Toledo; PFAS - a family of long-lasting synthetic chemicals - is linked to industrial sites including the DuPont legacy in the Mid-Ohio Valley; and aging infrastructure in older cities can add lead, usually from old pipes rather than the source water.
+The practical takeaway is that your concern depends on where you live - near the lake, in the Mid-Ohio Valley, or in an older-housing city - and your local report is how you confirm which applies to you.

 Documented considerations